katherinewadge-berrospi/Quiz-of-the-year/README.md

 ## Features

 ### Header
-There are two versions of the header on the live cite.
+There are two versions of the header on the live site.
 The main header is displayed throughout the quiz, spanning 100% the width of the screen and the font and logos decrease in size as the device gets smaller.

 ![MainHeaderDesktop](assets/images/header-desktop.jpg)
 ![MainHeaderMobile](assets/images/header-mobile.jpg)